The above words come from a song called “Imbolc” by Aeolian Songspell.

 The word “Imbolc” or Ol-melc” means “ewe’s milk”.
 Around this time, around February 1st and 2nd, sheep would start to lactate as they were preparing for birthing the lovely lambs that we see in Springtime.
 The Imbolc rituals would be performed at least in part to ensure a new crop of healthy lambs.

 Another name for Imbolc is Candlemas and the tradition is to light a procession of candles to welcome back the waxing/growing Sun.
 As Above So Below.
 As Within So Without.
 The Sun links to the heart and the heart waxes with love during this month too on St Valentine’s Day.
 The days spent indoors by the hearth are almost over and it is time to be more awake and go outside in the world and instead of focussing within yourself (the unconscious/dark) you start to look outwards and think about being out and about again in the coming months (the Conscious/Light).

 Farmers would start to prepare the soil too and gardeners begin to clear the top surface of the soil and plan what to plant.
 Start to clear your mind and house of clutter from the winter to make room for new projects.
 Draw up the blinds or open the curtains wider to welcome the light back into your life.
 Do some groundwork.
 What do you plan to plant and grow in your life during the coming Spring and Summer?
 Start being like the ewes.
 Prepare for the birth of your fresh new ideas and ventures.
-Know that the Sun is growing in strength and so is your inner fire, your heart too, and that your plans will receive all they need to grow and prosper from the passion and strength of the solar fire that is within, above and about you.
+Start being like farmers and prepare your field so that new projects will have a space to grow.
+This is a good time to declutter and layer your life and to prepare the topsoil.
+Observe that the Sun is growing in strength and so is your inner fire, your heart too, and that your plans will receive all they need to grow and prosper from the passion and strength of the solar fire that is within, above and about you.

 Wishing You A Blessed Imbolc Filled with Solar Light and Inspiration.